top of page

 Firmicutes vs.Bacteroidetes in the Weight Gain Game

-The ratio of Firmicutes to Bacteroidetes, two dominant bacterial phyla in the human gut microbiome, has emerged as a intriguing player in the
+The ratio of Firmicutes to Bacteroidetes, two dominant bacterial phyla in the human gut microbiome, has emerged as a intriguing player in the science of weight gain.

 Research suggests that a higher Firmicutes to Bacteroidetes (F/B) ratio can be linked to increased body weight, as Firmicutes are particularly efficient at extracting energy from food, especially complex carbohydrates, leading to greater calorie absorption.